-This simple gluten free mushroom stuffin is a great stuffing that you can make ahead to save time!
+This simple gluten free mushroom stuffing is a great stuffing that you can make ahead to save time!
 The dressing is one of those staple foods that is considered a Thanksgiving tradition and my kids would be so upset if I skipped making this dressing!

 Are you ready for the holidays?
 I feel like they come a little faster each year!
-Do you feel like this t
+Do you feel like this too?

 We are scrambling to decide what recipes our family will make for the holidays.
 It can be difficult to narrow down our favorite recipes!
 How does one choose between this Gluten Free Butternut Squash Candied Ginger Tart and this Gluten Free Pumpkin Tart with Dark Rum?

 Stuffing vs Dressing

 I must say I found out I inadvertently named this recipe incorrectly.
 Technically, since this is cooked outside of the bird, it should be considered a gluten free dressing.
 You can read about the stuffing vs dressing debate here.

 It sounds funny to me and I am tempted to buck the trend and just call this a gluten free stuffing.
 Are you okay with that?

 The dressing is one of the most important parts of our Thanksgiving meal.
 It is one thing that you can easily make gluten free!
 In case you are wondering what gluten free bread is best for stuffing, you really can use any gluten free bread you like!

 Dressing, stuffing, or whatever you call this is one of the more traditional things you serve over Thanksgiving.
 It is so easy to make with a loaf of gluten free bread.
 You can make it ahead to save time, and it will keep up to 3-4 days in the refrigerator.
 This recipe includes juicy sweet persimmons, but you can also substitute apples if you can't find persimmons.

 - Your favorite gluten free bread - I advise not using raisin or any with sweet seasoning.